risingstar2018/zurcoin/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/bitcoind`
+Zurcoin Core is now available at `./src/bitcoind`

 Before running, you may create an empty configuration file: